-Living the freelance life is becoming more and more common.
+Living the freelance life is becoming more and more common, especially considering the freedom that comes with submitting proposal templates to the clients that you choose, and signing consulting contract template only with those that prove to be a good fit.
 In fact, the fastest growing industries are reportedly hiring a big chunk of their new workers as independent consultants, rather than traditional employees.
 What does this mean for you?

-What is a Marketing Consultant?
+1. What is a marketing consultant?

 The definitions and job duties for this term can vary from company to company, but some tasks seem to be reasonably common from one position to another.
-Marketing consultants are responsible for customer outreach programs, advertising campaigns, and other growth-related initiatives that help the company reach their targets for sales, new customers, and existing customer retention.
+Freelance marketing consultants are responsible for customer outreach programs, advertising campaigns, and other growth-related initiatives that help the company reach their targets for sales, new customers, and existing customer retention.

 Because this is such a huge part of a company’s day-to-day, the job description for a marketing consultant can vary widely.
 Common areas that a marketing consultant might assist with include:

-A marketing consultant must be able to analyze data, create reports, and find trends in information to help create a path forward for companies who want to grow their business.
+A marketing must be able to analyze data, create reports, and find trends in information to help create a path forward for companies who want to grow their business.
 Also, referred to as a “brand marketing” consultant, this job will require the ability to learn new tools and technologies quickly and work well without supervision.

 Many start-ups, if given a choice, would choose the ability to learn quickly and motivation for growth over a traditional marketing degree.
 Life experience can speak volumes here, as well.
 If you've owned a business or ran marketing initiatives for a family-owned company, for example, a degree won't necessarily keep you from opportunities.

 A strong portfolio is a must, as well.
 Even if you don’t have very many formal, paid examples of your marketing work, it’s important to list out any volunteer projects or samples of work you may have done for yourself (or even friends or relatives.)
 Like any excellent design portfolio, be sure you have permission to display samples and be aware of any copyright or client confidentiality clauses you may be subject to.

 If you don't explicitly have permission to share information from a campaign, general descriptors can work.
-Merely stating that you "helped grow reach on an Instagram campaign for a major software company" is better than nothing and won't usually go against any contract terms.
+Merely stating that you "helped grow reach on an Instagram campaign for a major software company" is better than nothing and won't usually go against any advertising contract terms.

 Statistics are a must here.
 Be ready to prove that your efforts paid off for companies who hired you.
 Speak in plain language, tying back your work to the benefit of the partnership.
 An explicit ROI (return on investment) is more convincing than anything.
 Show how your consulting expertise was of good value to your clients and partners.